Parker Kligerman

-Parker Lindsley Kligerman (born August 8, 1990) is an American semi-retired professional stock car racing driver, color commentator for NASCAR on The CW, studio talent for NASCAR on TNT Sports, and pit reporter for NASCAR on NBC.
-He last competed part-time in the NASCAR Craftsman Truck Series, driving the No. 75 Chevrolet Silverado RST for Henderson Motorsports, and in the IMSA SportsCar Championship driving the No. 78 Lamborghini Huracán GT3 Evo 2 for Forte Racing in the GTD class.
+Parker Lindsley Kligerman (born August 8, 1990) is an American semi-retired professional stock car racing driver, color commentator for NASCAR on The CW.
+He competes part-time in the NASCAR Craftsman Truck Series, driving the No. 25 Ram 1500 for Kaulig Racing, the No. 75 Chevrolet Silverado for Henderson Motorsports and the No. 77 Silverado for Spire Motorsports.
 Kligerman is a former development driver for Team Penske.
 He has worked for NBC since 2015 as a TV analyst and pit reporter.
-In 2023, Parker co-founded the motorsports media company "The Money Lap" with Landon Cassill.
+In 2023, Kligerman co-founded the motorsports media company "The Money Lap" with Landon Cassill.

 Racing career

+ARCA with Cunningham Motorsports (2008-09)

 As part of Penske's driver development program, in 2008, Kligerman drove the No. 77 Cunningham Motorsports Dodge in two races in the ARCA RE/MAX Series.
 He drove the car full-time in 2009, finishing second in points in his rookie season.
 He made his Nationwide Series debut for Penske in their No. 22 car at Kansas Speedway that year and won the pole.
 He then drove in the season finale for Team 42 Racing.

+Penske Racing (2010)

-He was slated to contest the first five races of the 2010 NASCAR Nationwide Series season with Team 42, with additional appearances possible.
+Kligerman was slated to contest the first five races of the 2010 NASCAR Nationwide Series season with Team 42, with additional appearances possible.
 However, he failed to qualify at Daytona and Bristol.
 After missing the show at Bristol, he was out of the car until returning for the eighth race of the season at Talladega, where he crashed on lap 113.
 He earned his first top-ten finish at Bristol's second race with a ninth-place finish.
-Kligerman also earned a top ten with an eighth place finish at Circuit Gilles Villeneuve.
+Kligerman also earned a top ten with an eighth-place finish at Circuit Gilles Villeneuve.